CrackedMatter/mcpelauncher-strafe-sprint-fix/README.md

 # mcpelauncher-strafe-sprint-fix

-A mod for [mcpelauncher](https://minecraft-linux.github.io) that allows you to sprint while sprinting on Intel CPUs.
+A mod for [mcpelauncher](https://minecraft-linux.github.io) that allows you to sprint while strafing on Intel CPUs.

 ## Installation